 How quickly your customers pay greatly impacts your cash flow, so it’s important to consider a customer’s payment history before you continue to extend them credit.
 It’s equally as crucial to make sure they repay you according to your stated terms, so “10 days” means they pay in 10 days.
 Sure, those situations can get awkward, when you’re torn between maintaining a positive relationship with your customer and nudging them to pay up but keep your eye on the prize — predictable cash flow and a smoothly run business.

 Your net profit is what your business has left over after paying all of its bills.
 Your business generates sales revenue, then pays for all the employees, materials and supplies.
 After that, you must pay rent, utilities, advertising and more.
 Then you pay taxes.
-All of this is shown on your profit and loss statement, also known as a P&L statement or income statement, and whatever remains at the bottom is your net profit or net income.
-Net profit is sometimes referred to as “the bottom line” because it appears on the bottom line of the income statement.
+Whatever remains after everything is paid is your net profit or net income.
+Net profit is sometimes referred to as “the bottom line” (another basic business term you will hear a lot) because it appears on the bottom line of the income statement.